 French Kiss Truffles Recipe

-These truffles are so impressive that they won first place at Wisconsin State Fair.
-These two-tone creamy candies combine an orange-flavored white chocolate and milk chocolate.—Gerry Cofta, Milwaukee, Wisconsin
+These truffles are so impressive that they won first place at the Wisconsin State Fair.
+The two-tone creamy candies combine an orange-flavored white chocolate and milk chocolate. —Gerry Cofta, Milwaukee, Wisconsin

 - 8 ounces white baking chocolate, chopped

 - 1/4 teaspoon orange extract

 - Additional milk and white baking chocolate, melted

 - 1. Place white chocolate in a small bowl.
 In a small saucepan, bring 1/3 cup cream just to a boil.
 Pour over white chocolate; whisk until smooth.
 Stir in orange peel and extract.

 - 2. Place milk chocolate in another small bowl.
 In same saucepan, bring remaining cream just to a boil.
 Pour over milk chocolate; whisk until smooth.
 Cool both mixtures to room temperature, stirring occasionally.
 Refrigerate until firm.

 - 3. To form centers, take 1-1/2 teaspoons of each chocolate mixture and shape into a two-tone ball, about 1 in. round.
 Place on waxed paper-lined baking sheets; cover and refrigerate at least 1 hour.

 - 4. In a double boiler or metal bowl over simmering water, whisk semisweet chocolate until smooth.
 Dip truffles in chocolate; allow excess to drip off.
 Return to baking sheets; drizzle with additional chocolate as desired.
 Refrigerate until set.
 Store in an airtight container in the refrigerator.
 Yield: about 2-1/2 dozen.